zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/vray/docs/Vray for Maya Domemaster3D.md

 Copy the Vray SDK Lib and Include files into the matching folders located next to the source code files.

 **Step 4.**
-Use the Mac OS X makefile to compile a new `vray_DomemasterStereo.so` and `vray_LatLongStereo.so` shader:
+Use the macOS makefile to compile a new `vray_DomemasterStereo.so` and `vray_LatLongStereo.so` shader:

 `make -f MakefileMavericks.osx`